 What really happens to those vegetables after you eat them?

 The digestive system is what helps us use the food we eat.
-It starts even before you crunch food up with your teeth – even seeing and smelling food get your mouth ready to work!
-As food goes through our bodies, it changes form so that we can get all the healthy things we need!
+It starts even before you crunch food up with your teeth – even seeing and smelling food gets your mouth ready to digest your food!
+As food goes through our bodies, it changes form so that we can get all the healthy things we need from it!

-In this activity, you will learn about how food changes when we eat it.
+In this activity, you will learn about how food changes form during digestion.

 -Locate and identify the major organs of the digestive system